MustardOS/mustardos.github.io/release/progress/goose.md

 * Moved manual Syncthing scan to a dedicated script
 * Moved `muxplore` to central list move function
 * Moved `muxstart` to `muxmessage`
-* Moved muxstart to muxmessage and fixed message issues
 * Moved navigation support to `.wav` specific to muX
 * Moved panel adjustments to separate function
 * Moved partition mount and storage info functions to common